Not One More Alabama mobilized in 2016 to support, educate and inspire anyone impacted by the disease of addiction

 - To EDUCATE the community about drugs and the addictions that are killing us;

-- To INSPIRE our young people to stay drug free and be a role model to the people around them;
+- To INSPIRE hope of recovery and encourage our young people to stay drug free and a role model to the people around them;

 - To help fill the gap between what our state, city and schools provide for services and what our community needs;